A classroom

 Some schools use a ‘buddy system’ which pairs up pupils so that everyone has someone to look out for them in the water.
 This may help a child feel they are being treated the same as the other children, as well as increasing everyone’s safety in the water.

-See more about water sports and epilepsy.
+See more about exercise and sport.

 Medication at school